-Philip Kragel, a researcher at the University of Colorado's Institute of Cognitive Sciences, provided the neural network with 25000 images and made it divide them into 20 categories of emotions.
+Philip Kragel, a researcher at the University of Colorado Institute of Cognitive Sciences, provided the neural network with 25000 images and arranged for it to divide them into 20 categories of emotions.

-The extensive list included emotions such as anxiety or boredom, and also other less usual emotional experiences, such as "aesthetic complacency" or "empathic pain".
+The large list included emotions such as anxiety or boredom, as well as other less common emotional experiences, such as "aesthetic complacency" or "empathic pain".

 In the second phase, categorized emotions were compared with human ones.
 8 volunteers connected as a functional magnetic resonance imaging observed 112 images.
 Their brain activity was measured in parallel by the neural network, to associate it with the images (and emotions) already in its possession.

-Kragel was surprised at how well EmoNet works, but that doesn't mean that the system is already perfect.
-The two categories mapped with greater accuracy are "sexual desire" and "greed / craving", but sometimes it does not work well with emotions expressed dynamically.
+Kragel was surprised at how well EmoNet works, but that doesn't mean the system is already perfect.
+The two most accurately mapped categories are "sexual desire" and "greed / craving," but sometimes it doesn't work well with dynamically expressed emotions.
 The surprise, for example, which can quickly evolve into joy or anger depending on the situation.
-EmoNet also has great difficulty finding differences and nuances between emotions such as adoration, fun and joy, because of their intimate correlations.
+EmoNet also has great difficulty finding differences and nuances between emotions such as adoration, fun and joy, due to their intimate correlations.

 Are there any risks?

-Hannah davis, a teacher of generative music at the University of New York, believes that teaching emotions to a computer is not dangerous.
-"It would be dangerous," he says, "if we started to distinguish emotions with the same schematism and the same scarcity of nuances".
+Hannah davis, a professor of generative music at New York University, believes that teaching emotions to a computer is not dangerous.
+"It would be dangerous," he says, "if we started to distinguish emotions with the same schematism and the same scarcity of nuances."

 How to blame her?
 Coding an emotion from a photo does not mean understanding it or feeling empathy.
 And already today with social networks we can have the perception that people have restricted their emotions to the number of emoticons they can find.

-“Is the model able to feel emotions?
-Definitely no. He is only reading in some categories, certainly not in the complexity of human experience.
-Could you experience emotions in the future?
-This I cannot rule out.
+“Is the model capable of feeling emotions?
+Definitely no. It is just reading in some categories, certainly not in the complexity of the human experience.
+Could he feel emotions in the future?
+I cannot exclude this.
 Maybe."